jbdamask/wkid-smaaht/README.md

 <img src="images/tldr.png" alt="Allow" width="500"/>

-(note that this feature may not work on old threads or threads that you haven't actively participated in)
+(note that this feature may not work on old threads or threads that W'kid Smaaht hasn't participated in)

 <!-- Or let's say you've jumped into a fascinating Slack thread where colleagues are talking about things way our of your comfort zone.
 You can hit it with something like this: